 Other Benefits Of Peaches To Your Chickens

 Chickens, in general, are energetic and curious animals in nature.
 These birds are not domestic at the beginning.
-So, it’s natural for you to see your flock constantly pecking on something and sometimes on each other!
+So, it’s natural for you to see your flock constantly pecking at something and sometimes at each other!

 Domesticated chickens can adjust without difficulties, yet you still need to keep them occupied.
 Chickens do not do well in being lethargic.
 It would help if you did something to keep your poultry physically fit.

 You can use peaches for entertainment or your flock’s physical activity.
-Chickens in confined environments are prone to get bored and stress.
-In our previous articles, we mentioned that boredom and tension could lead to becoming aggressive.
+Chickens in confined environments are prone to get bored and stressed.
+Our previous articles mentioned that boredom and tension could lead to becoming aggressive.
 More so, it affects egg production.

-There are two ways you can stimulate your chickens’ physical activities using peach fruit.
+There are two ways to stimulate your chickens’ physical activities using peach fruit.

-- Hidden Slices Or Cubes Of Peaches – It’s also best to hide the slices under some hay for your chickens to uncover.
-These methods will keep your chickens active, entertained, as well as healthy.
+- Hidden Slices Or Cubes Of Peaches– It’s also best to hide the portions under a few pieces of hay for your chickens to uncover.
+These methods will keep your chickens active, entertained, and healthy.
 [9 Tips to Keep Chicken Laying Eggs in The Winter]

-- Hang Peach Cubes – You can hang slices or cubed peaches on a thin string and tie them on a tree branch or solid poles or sticks near or in their coop.
+- Hang Peach Cubes – You can hang slices or cubed peaches on a thin string and tie them on a tree branch.
+Or some solid poles or sticks near or in their coop.
 This method will make your birds bounce and run for the treat.
 It would be amusing for your flock.